jmiller558/w251-finalproject/README.md

 ```

 <p align="left">
-The run script will execute set-up from building the docker image, to running the docker container and launching the program.
+The run script will execute the full initial set-up from building the docker image, to running the docker container and launching the program.
 <br>
-In subsquent runs, the container and program can be launched directly by navigating to the user_interface/w251_app folder and entering the commands as follows:
+In subsquent runs, the container and program can be launched directly by navigating to the user_interface/w251_app folder and entering the docker commands as follows:
 </p>

 ```bash